IT-Academy-BCN/ita-profiles/README.md

 1. Branches: Create a new branch from the dev branch with a descriptive name for new features or bug fixes.
 2. Commits: Make frequent, well-documented commits with clear and concise messages.
-3. Pull Requests: Submit a pull request when your feature or bug fix is ready for review.
+3. Pull Requests:
+   - Submit a pull request when your feature or bug fix is ready for review.
 Include a description of your changes and reference any related issues.
+   - Ensure PR is Up-to-Date: Before creating or updating a pull request, ensure your branch is up-to-date with the `main` branch.
+The repository includes a GitHub Action that will validate this automatically.
+If your PR is not up-to-date, follow these steps:
+     1. Fetch the latest changes from `main`:
+        ```bash
+        git fetch origin main
+        ```
+     2. Rebase your branch:
+        ```bash
+        git checkout <your-branch-name>
+        git rebase origin/main
+        ```
+     3. Resolve any merge conflicts during the rebase process.
+     4. Push the updated branch to GitHub:
+        ```bash
+        git push -f origin <your-branch-name>
+        ```
+     - If the PR is not up-to-date, the GitHub Action will provide instructions in the PR checks for resolving the issue.
+4. Code Reviews: Be open to feedback during code reviews to ensure code quality and maintainability.

 ### Code Quality